 - 1:4 in kayak overnight trips

-- Minimum Leader requirements is defined as follows:
+- Minimum Leader requirements are defined as follows:

-- Considerable experience (including rescues) in type of paddling craft for the excursion (SUP , kayak or canoe).
-The PA is to define their own terms of experience for their location and waters through their own risk management plan.
+- Considerable experience (including rescues) in the type of paddling craft for the excursion (SUP, kayak, or canoe).
+The Paddling Association is to define their own terms of experience for their location and waters through their own risk management plan.

 - Have Paddle Canada skill or instructor certification appropriate to the Water Classification / Conditions (see Annex A).

 - Have completed a Paddle Canada “Leader” or “Instructor” certification course (Available in spring 2016)